html

 Basics

-This example demonstrates how to add HTML content via a string in a message bundle:
+This example demonstrates how to add HTML content via a string in the message bundle:

 <html content="msg://html.content"/>